 The council and CCG have been working in partnership to deliver health and care services through our "Union" arrangements.
-These arrangements will change as the government's proposals for health and social care integration take effect during 2021.
+These arrangements will change as the government's proposals for health and social care integration take effect during 2022.
 However, we will continue to work in an integrated way with our health partners to ensure that we get the best possible support for our community.
-Our adult strategy for 2019-22 is a joint strategy with North East Lincolnshire CCG and can be found at https://www.northeastlincolnshireccg.nhs.uk/publications-1/
+Our adult strategy for 2019-22 is a joint strategy with North East Lincolnshire CCG and can be found at Adult Strategy • NHS North East Lincolnshire CCG

-What will we do to achieve our vision:
+What will we do to achieve our vision